Una famiglia impossibile

 Una famiglia impossibile (i.e. "An Impossible Family") is a 1940 Italian "white-telephones" comedy film directed by Carlo Ludovico Bragaglia and starring Armando Falconi, Pina Renzi and María Mercader.

 Plot

 A wealthy young woman falls in love with a radio singer without ever having seen him.
-He forces his strange family (a forgetful father, a mother with ideas of greatness, three sisters with a passion for singing and another who takes care of abandoned children) to go to the EIAR headquarters to be able to meet him.
+He forces his eccentric family (a forgetful father, a mother with delusions of grandeur, three sisters with a passion for singing, and another who cares for abandoned children)to go to the EIAR headquarters to meet him..